 - Digital Magnifiers such as the Pebble and Mobilux Digital

 - Contrast enhancing absorptive filters such as NoIR

 ADP Funding info

+Eligibility for any ADP funding will be determined by application to MOHLTC (approval process from the government takes 2-4 months) after mandatory low vision assessment by us.
 Please note: all low vision assessments by ADP-authorized optometrists in Ontario are not routine eye exams and are charged a professional fee that is not covered by OHIP / social assistance.
-This assessment (demonstration, counseling & detailed instructions of a variety of vision aids) usually lasts 1 to 1.5 hours.
+This assessment (demonstration, counseling & detailed instructions of a variety of vision aids, plus determining ADP qualification) usually lasts 1 to 1.5 hours.

 To inquire about the referral process needed for Low Vision assessment & related fee, feel free to call 905-887-8907.